-You may have gastroesophageal reflux disease (GERD) if your acid reflux symptoms are chronic and you suffer from them more than twice a week.
-If left untreated, GERD can lead to more serious health problems over time, such as sleep disorders.
+Gastroesophageal reflux disease (GERD) is a chronic condition where stomach acid flows up your esophagus.
+This leads to irritation.
+While most people experience heartburn or acid reflux at some point in their lives, you may have GERD if your acid reflux symptoms are chronic, and you suffer from them more than twice a week.
+If left untreated, GERD can lead to more serious health problems, such as sleep disorders.

 According to the National Sleep Foundation (NSF), GERD is one of the leading causes of disturbed sleep among adults between the ages of 45 and 64.
-A poll conducted by the NSF found that adults in the United States who experience heartburn are more likely than those without heartburn to report the following sleep-related difficulties:
+A poll conducted by the NSF found that adults in the United States who experience nighttime heartburn are more likely than those without nighttime heartburn to report the following sleep-related symptoms:

 - daytime sleepiness

 It is common for people with sleep apnea to also have GERD.
 Sleep apnea is when you experience either shallow breathing or one or more pauses in breathing during sleep.
 These pauses last a few seconds to a few minutes.
 Pauses can also occur 30 times or more an hour.
 Following these pauses, typical breathing normally resumes, but often with a loud snort or choking sound.

 Sleep apnea can make you feel tired and lethargic during the day because it disrupts sleep.
 It’s usually a chronic condition.
 As a result, it can hinder daytime functioning and make it hard to concentrate on daily activities.
 The NSF recommends that those with nighttime GERD symptoms receive screening for sleep apnea.

 The symptoms of GERD, such as coughing and choking, tend to worsen when you are lying down or attempting to sleep.
 The backflow of acid from the stomach into the esophagus can reach as high as your throat and larynx, causing you to experience a coughing or choking sensation.
 This can cause you to wake up from sleep.